 Economic and financial concerns it is an integral component of sustainability.
-The Economic Development section of this plan will provide more details on strategies for economic development in Farmington HIIIs wihile this section will identify key areas of concern.
-These concerns will be looked at at an individual/household level and then at the community level.
+The Economic Development section of this plan will provide more details on strategies for economic development in Farmington Hills, while this section will identify key areas of concern.
+These concerns will be considered at an individual/household level and then at the community level.